canax/anax-lite/README.md

 anax create site anax-lite-site
 ```

-Point your web browser to the directory site/htdocs.
+Point your web browser to the directory "site/htdocs".

+There are some plain development routes mounted on the route "dev/".